tricycle-security/arne-android/README.md

 # arne-android
 Attendance Recognition Notification Environment

-The application for the Arne system
+The android application for the Arne system